Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 5. I want to make a mobile app from this using webview.
 So ensure it would work on that case
 6. The design should be sleek, modern, clean and addictive with nice animations
 7. It should be simple for play from child to old
+8. And in history, the timestamp should in 12 hour

+### Comments
+1. The design seems broke.
+It completely failed to design which could represent boat and fish as whole instead of connecting cells

+## Instruction List 11

+### Instructions
+1. Bring back the earlier design.
+Seems u broke existing design
+2. Just improve necessary functionality
+3. In mobile view, the Who's turn shows at top before buttons and roll shows at bottom after board.
+It is not good UX.
+The who's turn should show next to roll
+4. In mobile view, we don't need all those buttons.
+We may show the options like new game, clear stats or history under in hamburger menu
+5. Ensure the design looks good in both mobile and web

+### Comments
+1. It failed to bring back the old design.
+The UI looks odd.
+2. Seems it tried to make the boat as single items instead of connecting them

+## Instruction List 12

+### Instructions
+1. The design looks ugly.
+Don't try to connect the boat as a whole.
+Connect them as earlier.
+Bring back old design.
+2. I'll share the old and current design for review and.
+Please fix your mistake

+### Comments
+1. It failed to read the screenshots which were present in desktop (mac)
+2. Later, moved them to project directory
+3. Seems the context are not much left (2 percent).
+It says that, it will auto compact.
+I've used around 2 session so far.
+4. The design was good till, instruction list 9.
+I should've make commit when the implementation is ok
+5. Also, it'd be better if I take screenshots after each instruction list implementation

+## Instruction List 13

+### Instructions
+1. It is not like earlier design. check git commit if necessary
+2. But ensure u bring back earlier design for board
+3. In current design, the fish, boat goes out of the board
+4. The design was good till instruction list 9, From instruction list 10, I just want to bring back old design

+### Comments
+1. I faced usage limit.
+It says: Claude usage limit reached.
+Your limit will reset at 2am (Asia/Dhaka)
+2. Will try updating design tomorrow